Saint-Saire

 Saint-Saire ([sɛ̃ sɛʁ]) is a commune in the Seine-Maritime department in the Normandy region in north-western France.
+It is named after Saint Salvius of Albi.

 Geography

 A village of farming and associated light industry situated by the banks of the river Béthune in the Pays de Bray, some 30 mi southeast of Dieppe at the junction of the D7, D19 and the D1314 roads.